 - 1. Unwind the winch drum until cable is slack and remove all cable clamps. - 2.
-Free the cable from the winch and pulleys. - 3.
-Remove the cable clamps that secure the hook in place. - 4.
+Free the cable from the winch and track shoe. - 3.
+Remove the cable clamps that secure the cable to the anchor. - 4.
 Reverse the above steps to install the new cable.